Ayokunle6/alx-low_level_programming-1/0x01-variables_if_else_while/README.md

 8. Using the putchar function to print 0-9 and a-f.
 9. program that prints all possible combinations of single-digit numbers.
 10. program that prints all possible different combinations of two digits.
+11. prints all possible different combinations of three digits.